Ulf Gyllensten – Human genomics and molecular epidemiology

 The research of the group is divided into two parts:

-The first project uses a systems biology approach to study human physiology and we will determine the biological variation in human populations at different levels.
+In the first part we use a systems biology approach to study human physiology and we will determine the biological variation in human populations at different levels.
 We are interested in how the genetic, epigenetic and exposure (medical history, diet, lifestyle) effects can be modelled on the proteome, glycome and lipidome.